-- Fully Physical Environments
+- Fully physical environments

-Using this profile will concurrently run as many scans as possible and will assume there is no shared disk.
+Using this profile concurrently runs as many scans as possible and assumes there is no shared disk.

-1. \Limited Disk and Network Usage - This profile exists only on older versions of Deep Security.
+1. Limited Disk and Network Usage - This profile exists only on earlier versions of Deep Security.
 If you upgraded your Deep Security environment, you might see this as an additional profile.

-2. Custom Performance Profile - If further tuning of the default profiles is desired, please contact Trend Micro Technical Support for assistance.
+- Custom Performance Profile - If further tuning of the default profiles is desired, contact Trend Micro Technical Support for assistance.